The Doctor: What's so extraordinary about Holbruk Sanatorium?

 - Hitman (2016): The last episode, "Situs Invertus", is set at the high-tech GAMA clinic in the mountains of Hokkaido.
 It features an Auto Doc, a Master Computer that can fix Agent 47's sabotage, and a really nice sushi restaurant.

 - Mass Effect 3 features the alpine planet of Lessus; largely uninhabited due to the uncomfortable conditions, the only settlement is a mountainside facility for housing Asari with latent or active Ardat-Yakshi genes.
-It's described as a monastery, but in practice, it's more akin to a rehabilitation center: individuals with the condition are isolated from the rest of the galaxy and taught how to resist their urges, with the best-behaved among them being allowed to visit other planets — albeit under strict supervision.
+It's described as a monastery, but in practice, it's more akin to a rehabilitation center: individuals with the condition are isolated and taught how to resist their urges, with the best-behaved among them being allowed to visit other planets — albeit under strict supervision.
 By the time Shepard gets there, it's been attacked by the Reapers and most of the residents have been converted into Banshees - except for Samara's daughters.

 - Wing Commander: Privateer: Parodied in Privateer 2: The Darkening.
 Crius is an entire planet built around this trope, being composed of nothing but snowy mountains, scenic glaciers and "the cleanest, whitest hospitals you've ever seen."
 This isn't because of healthy alpine air (though it does have that) but because the newly-colonized planet was found to be harboring several virulent strains of deadly bacteria, forcing the settlers to work overtime on advancing medical technology in order to protect themselves.
 As a result, the place has become known as the best place in the galaxy for both winter sports and expert healthcare: Lev Arris spends most of the game's intro recuperating on Crius after being revived from cryosleep and cured of the illness that had him frozen in the first place.